balogsun/maven-java-builds/README.md

 In software development environment, the need for efficient artifact management is paramount.
 As a DevOps Engineer, I recognized the necessity of streamlining the deployment process and ensuring a reliable artifact repository for Java applications.
 To achieve this, I recently embarked on a journey to set up Artifactory on cloud server.
 In this blog, I will share the steps I took to accomplish this, detailing the installation and configuration processes along the way.

 ## Purpose
 Artifactory management serve as vital components in a DevOps pipeline.
-They provide a centralized location to store and manage artifacts produced during the software development lifecycle.It is known for its rich feature set, including support for various package types, advanced search capabilities, and user management features.
+They provide a centralized location to store and manage artifacts produced during the software development lifecycle.
+It is known for its rich feature set, including support for various package types, advanced search capabilities, and user management features.

-## The Situation: Why I harnessed Artifactory for Efficient Dependency and Artifact Management
+## The Situation:
 As a DevOps Engineer, I once faced challenges with a team concerning dependency management and artifact storage, ultimately leading to delays in deployment when locally stored packages were accidentally deleted.
 The absence of a centralized repository made it difficult to track versions and manage dependencies effectively.
 To overcome these challenges, I decided to deploy Nexus to manage the artifacts while maven was already used in the environment to build the Java applications.

-## Let's start simple.
+### Let's start simple.
 First, we'll put our Java app on Apache Tomcat, which is a web server.
 This helps us check if our app works right on a basic website.
 If it works here, we know it's good to go.

-#### 1. Pre-requisites: Ubuntu Server or any other Linux server
+#### Pre-requisites: Ubuntu Server or any other Linux server

 ### 1. Installing Tomcat